I regret the inconvenience caused, if any, but you know

 They shook their heads, how will she cope, she is still young, and callous too.

-Don’t think I did not heard them, Oh, I heard every word, even the ones muttered
+Don’t think I did not hear them, Oh, I heard every word, even the ones muttered

 Behind open hands, look how she is remorseless, have you seen her cry, she always